Grannum DNA project- Background

-The Grannum DNA project aims to use DNA to complement documentary and archival research to the better understand the origins and history of the name and to bring relatives together.
+This is a new project and we are excited about the opportunity to use DNA analysis to complement documentary and archival research to the better understand the origins and history of the name and to bring families and relatives together.

 Grannum is a registered on the Guild of One-Name Studies (member 1404).
-Research shows that Grannum is first found on the Caribbean island Barbados in the 1740s and until the late 1700s was interchangeable with Granham.
-It is believed but not proved that the name is a variation of Crannum or Cranham originating from a William Crannum who was transported from Gloucestershire, UK to 'America' (country unknown) in 1723.
-See www.grannum.org for more information on Grannum research.
+The administrator has been researching the name for over 20 years and has found that Grannum is first found on the Caribbean island Barbados in the 1740s and until the late 1700s was interchangeable with Granham.
+The name originates from a William Crannum who married in Barbados in 1735 and is believed, but not proven, to be the same William Crannum who was transported from Gloucestershire, UK to 'America' (country unknown) in 1723.
+See https://grannum.wordpress.com for more information on Grannum research.

 Traditionally, in the UK and other Anglophone countries surnames are passed on from father to son.
 The Y-Chromosome is passed from father to son and so usually there is a close match between DNA and surnames.